What is vasculitis?

 Common symptoms include:

 Additional symptoms can occur, depending on the area of the body affected by vasculitis.
-If a blood vessel with vasculitis is small, the vessel may break and produce tiny areas of bleeding in the tissue.
+If a blood vessel in the skin with vasculitis is small, the vessel may break and produce tiny areas of bleeding in the tissue.
 These areas will appear as small red or purple dots on the skin.
-If a larger vessel is inflamed, it may swell and produce a nodule (lump or mass of tissue), which may be felt if the blood vessel is close to the skin surface.
+If a larger vessel in the skin is inflamed, it may swell and produce a nodule (lump or mass of tissue), which may be felt if the blood vessel is close to the skin surface.

 How is vasculitis diagnosed?